 As well as creating a page in social channels, it is beneficial to join and create online communities.
-It is time to listen pains and solve them.
-It is a good way to demonstrate you are here for problem solving, not to spam.
+It is time to listen to pains and solve them.
+It is a good way to demonstrate you are here for problem-solving, not to spam.

-Reddit: It offers the latest digital trends and news by gathering individuals and communities at the same zone.
+Reddit: It offers the latest digital trends and news by gathering individuals and communities in the same zone.

 Quora: It is an interactive platform that you can ask and answer any question, publish a post, ask specific person anything.
 That is, you can create your own community.

-Forums: Search for forums related with your business and try to be active
+Forums: Search for forums related to your business and try to be active

 It is another good way to promote your app.
 You can find niche websites in accordance with your app and ask for writing a guest post.
 There are many blogs that would accept you as a guest writer.